getvictor/website/content/posts/why-you-need-vlan/index.md

 - In the past, we discussed [how to set up a virtual router](../setting-up-a-virtual-router/).
 - We also covered [how to create an IPv6-only linux server](../create-ipv6-only-linux-server/).

+- **[Securing Private Keys with TPM 2.0: A Developer’s Guide](../how-to-use-tpm/)** _A hands-on walkthrough of using TPM 2.0 for hardware-backed key protection, featuring code examples and practical usage patterns._

 ## Watch us discuss what is a VLAN and why you need it in your home network

 {{< youtube R8vq50uRxik >}}